 - Service the car at regular intervals.
-See the Running/Servicing Costs section - Join the MLR!!
-Great resource for anything Evo related and a friendly forum - Download or get hold of the Lancer Evolution workshop/technical manuals from http://www.lancer-evo.net, these pages will become your Evo Bible!
-Covers all models from the Evolution IV onwards - Use only 97 or 98 Ron fuel to feed her appetite.
+See the Running/Servicing Costs section - Join the MLR!
+Great resource for everything Evo related, also has a friendly forum - Use only 97 or 98 Ron fuel.
 Crappy 95 Ron will cause detonation.
-Power Engineering do a 95 Ron remap for the VI onwards - Get a decent alarm fitted and keep it in a locked garage when possible - Have fun, drive sensibly and to your limits, and always wear a seatbelt!
+Power Engineering do a 95 Ron remap for the VI onwards - Get a decent alarm fitted and keep it in a locked garage when possible, keep the keys in a safe place.
+Not in a kitchen draw or a key rack [seriously] - Have fun, drive sensibly and within your limits, always wear a seatbelt and be courteous to other road users